Murder of April Jones: Funeral

 Although April's body was never found, 17 fragments of bone were recovered from the fireplace in Bridger's cottage.
 Her funeral was held at St Peter's Church in Machynlleth on 26 September 2013, with the coffin transported in a white and glass hearse, drawn by two white horses wearing pink feather plumes.
 The procession was followed by hundreds of mourners.

 Changes to web search engines

-After Bridger's arrest, police discovered an extensive collection of child pornography on his computer.
+After Bridger's arrest, police discovered an extensive collection of child sexual abuse material on his computer.

 In November 2013, following campaigning by April's parents which was also backed by several national newspapers, Google and Bing modified their systems to block results from searches aimed at producing child abuse images.

 House in Ceinws

 On 4 August 2014, it was announced that Bridger's cottage in Ceinws, where April is believed to have been killed, had been purchased by the Welsh Government for £149,000.
 The cottage had been empty since Bridger's arrest nearly two years earlier.
 It was demolished in November 2014, while her family watched.